-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 "I wanted to go on record within the industry to counteract that, to say what a pleasure it was to work with her," he said.
 "She works harder than anybody I've ever seen.
 I thought I was busy with movies and television and writing; I felt pretty maxed out until I met her.
 She was doing all that and recording albums on weekends!"

-(Sweetly, 18 years later, Affleck told InStyle, "She remains, to this day, the hardest-working person I've come across in this business.
+(Sweetly, not long before Bennifer's resurgence, Affleck told InStyle, "She remains, to this day, the hardest-working person I've come across in this business.
 She has great talent, but she has also worked very hard for her success, and I'm so happy for her that she seems, at long last, to be getting the credit she deserves.")

-Together they even made pointed hay out of the relentless amount of attention their relationship attracted, her "Jenny From the Block" video opening with the two of them under surveillance even during intimate moments at home.
+Together they made pointed hay out of the relentless amount of attention their relationship attracted, her "Jenny From the Block" video opening with the two of them under surveillance even during intimate moments at home.
 There are also scenes of them at a café, on a hotel balcony and driving, Affleck broodily pumping gas, the paparazzi unwilling to leave them alone for even a minute.
 And, last but not least, the actor gives J.Lo's sensational backside a reassuring pat as they canoodle on a yacht.

 But in that moment, it felt as though the pieces were finally falling into place for both of them.

-"I think [the media scrutiny can hurt] if it's not a real thing," Lopez had told MTV News days before the video premiered Nov.
+"I think [the media scrutiny can hurt] if it's not a real thing," Lopez told MTV News days before the video premiered on Nov.
 5, 2002.
 "I've been in relationships where they were kind of unstable, and so the media messed with it a lot.
 When it's not important to the relationship in any way—because what's important is just the two of you—then it can't mess with it.
 Nothing can.
 So in that sense, no, it doesn't have an effect if it's something that's really real for both of you.
 In my experience, anyway."

 So she and Affleck proceeded to do their best to act like a regular couple, even if that was largely impossible.